MichaelDoangAja/MichaelDoangAja/README.md

 ### Hello
-im Michael, i'm currently still on how to code phase and still trying to figure out how things work. thanks for stopping by...
+i'm Michael, and i'm currently still on "how to code" phase also still trying to figure out how things work. thanks for stopping by...

 <!--